mcdade.jfif

 Just a few examples:

-• Dr. Madeline Gangnes, new to our department Fall 2020, specializes in digital humanities, 19th Centure British Literature, and Comics & Visual studies.
+• Dr. Madeline Gangnes, specializes in digital humanities, 19th Centure British Literature, and Comics & Visual studies.
 Dr. Gangnes has recently published "Drawn to Reconcile: The Queer Reparative Journey of ElfQuest" which appears in the Summer 2020 issue of links: The Journal of the Comics Studies Society.

-• Dr Billie Tadros joined our department Fall 2018 and is also afflilated with The University's Women's and Gender Studies Program.
-She recently published two Poetry books titled Graft Fixation (Gold Wake Press, 2020) and Was Body (Idolent Books, 2020) and a Poetry Chapbook titled Am/Are I (Francis House, 2020).
+• Dr Billie Tadros has published two Poetry books titled Graft Fixation (Gold Wake Press, 2020) and Was Body (Idolent Books, 2020) and a Poetry Chapbook titled Am/Are I (Francis House, 2020).
 She is currently working on a narrative research project exploring the gendered implications of traumatic injuries to self-identified women runners, and seeking to articulate a feminist injury poetics.

 Chair